Last Updated on October 2, 2023 by Kyle Whitley

 The primary benefits of owning a battery powered mower are the convenience and the quiet operation of a battery powered mower.
 You will no longer have to worry about storing gas, or changing the oil, or getting your gas mower tuned up every spring.
 Gas getting stale after sitting for a long period of time would be an issue of the past as well as adding additives to the gas to keep it usable.

-Battery powered mowers are quieter as well.
+Battery powered mowers and electric lawn mowers in general are quieter as well.
 You can mow in the early morning or later in the evening.
-A battery powered mower average around 75 decibels when running, which the same noise level as a typical conversation.
+A battery powered mower averages around 75 decibels when running, which the same noise level as a typical conversation.
 Gas mowers typically run at 90 decibels which means you should use ear protection.
+Electric and battery powered outdoor tools do help with decreasing noice pollution.
 I still use ear protection when operating my battery powered mowers too, just to be safe.

 Most battery powered lawn mowers use a combination of a key and push button, to start the mower.
 Generally, after inserting the key, you hold down a button and pull a handle to start the mower blades spinning.
 Once you let go of the handles the blades stop.
 Very easy indeed.